kevinxu48/Data-410-Project-4/index.md

 Hence, from the K-Fold validations, we get an optimized tau of 1.3 for Lowess Regression and a tau of 0.8 for Boosted Lowess Regression.

 ### Random Forest Regression
 For Random Forest Regression, we will be tuning the max_depth and n_estimators parameters.
-From plotting results for a max depth from 1-5, we have determined that a max_depth of 3 produces the best cross-validated results.
+From plotting results for a max depth from 1-5, we have determined that a max_depth of 3 produces the best cross-validated results when paired with other hyperparameters.
 Hence, we will tune the number of trees based on a max_depth of 3.

 ```
 # First use K-Fold to narrow a good value for the n_estimator